Friday, June 26, 2020

 Bought yet never played. . .

-I've had this golden oldie gathering dust for over 4 years now and I've never once booted it up.
+I've had this golden oldie gathering dust for over 4 years and never booted it up.
 Yup, I've no idea why, but the three floppy disks have never seen the inside of my ST's drive!
 Heck, I've never even tried it in emulation...
 I'm now wondering why I'm so lazy and stupidly wasted cash to rescue a game I didn't really want?

 Three Rings for the Elven-kings under the sky,